NEW: Learn how to negotiate to achieve more value and maximize the interests of your organization.

 This program includes a live-virtual networking session, where participants will have an opportunity to introduce themselves to the cohort and share their work experience, as well as their most significant business challenge they are currently facing.
 Booth team members will host these forums, and will help continue post live-forum discussions onto the program's online discussion boards.

-This program is an excellent fit for early and mid-career executives from who seek to grow their negotiation skills for the benefit of their careers and organizations.
+This program is an excellent fit for early and mid-career executives who seek to grow their negotiation skills for the benefit of their careers and organizations.

 Leaders from a wide range of industries and organizations, including corporations, associations, nonprofits, startups, and public sector organizations will find this program beneficial.